 No, of course not.

-Some win the lottery and some even (I know this is tough to hear) will go with another provider…
+- Some even (I know this is tough to hear) will go with another provider…

 But the truth is the disappearing buyer is such a pain because it’s cost so much to get the buyer to that stage of quoting.